harycp/Express.js-and-MongoDB-Book-Management-System/README.md

 # Express.js and MongoDB Book Management System

 This is a simple project for managing a book collection built using Express.js and MongoDB.
 This project allows users to create, read, update, and delete book data with ease.
-It's worth noting that this project doesn't have any styling applied.

 ## Features